yc91/Estimate-Power-Plant-Hours/README.md

 # Estimate Power Plant Hours
-Software application to estimate the peak and non-peak hours for a given month and year
+Software application to estimate the peak and non-peak hours for a given month and year.
+Built using FastAPI

 ## Overview
 ![alt text](image.png)